alboteanud/SightsAndSounds/README.md

 # SightsAndSounds
 Android app - Sights and Sounds of the world

-TO DO in futer launches
+TODOs

-- Login with Google - to post, edit a review
+- Login with Google - to post, edit reviews
 - Search button in MainActivity
 - Cleanup resources
 - Test on tablets